deividAlfa/stm32_soldering_iron_controller/README.md

+WARNING: Tip temperature measurement is still unreliable, this firmware might heat up your iron far above the temperature on display.
+Use with caution and at own risk!

 This is a fork and first attempt to get the firmare of ptdreamer working on a slightly different STM32 soldering controller.
 See schematic/Ver2.1S/ for hardware details